steven-hill/Faraway-Frames/README.md

 ### An iOS and iPadOS app for exploring the Studio Ghibli films.

 ### Features
-- explore all Studio Ghibli films
+- Explore all Studio Ghibli films
-- search for films by title
+- Search for films by title
-- view details about each film
+- View details about each film
-- support for portrait and landscape on iPhone and iPad
+- Support for portrait and landscape on iPhone and iPad

 ### Requirements
 - Swift 6